Carl Gustav Fleischer: Operations in 1940

 As commander of the 6th Division, Maj.
 Gen. Carl Gustav Fleischer coordinated Norwegian, French, Polish and British forces in the recapturing of Narvik on 28 May from Maj.
-Gen. Eduard Dietl's Austro-German 3rd Mountain Division.
+Gen. Eduard Dietl's German 3rd Mountain Division.
 The victory was accomplished despite shifting allied strategies and leadership.
 Following the evacuation of southern Norway Fleischer was embroiled in conflicts with the political and military leadership arriving from the abandoned southern parts of the country.
 The General's hard-headed and uncompromising style did not help in this regard.

 Narvik was the first major allied infantry victory in the Second World War.
 Unfortunately for the Norwegians, following the German invasion of France and the Low Countries on 10 May 1940, the Allied task force was withdrawn in early June.
 Without the support from the Allies, the Norwegian Army alone would not be able to defend its positions and a capitulation agreement for mainland Norway was signed.
 The Germans reoccupied Narvik on 9 June.

 As the Norwegian forces in mainland Norway were about to surrender, General Fleischer was ordered to follow King Haakon VII and the Cabinet Nygaardsvold into exile in the United Kingdom, having been made commander of the Norwegian army in exile on 7 June 1940.
 In the company of his wife he left Norway on 8 June, on board the patrol vessel Fridtjof Nansen.